MPC observatory code 106

 Rezman Observatory

-Asteroids
+Asteroids and comets

 IAU Minor Planet Center